apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     +--------------------+
     1 row selected (0.141 seconds)

-### Set Up a Storage Plugin for Working with HBase Files
+### Set Up a Storage Plugin for Working with HBase

 This example assumes you are working in the Drill Sandbox.
 The `maprdb` storage plugin definition is limited, so you modify the `dfs` storage plugin slightly and use that plugin for this example.